exasol/exasol-driver-lua/dependencies.md

 <!-- @formatter:off -->
 # Dependencies

-The Lua Exasol database driver requires on [Lua 5.4][lua] or higher to run.
-This is available in Exasol 7.1.x. and above.
+The Lua Exasol database driver requires [Lua 5.4][lua] or higher to run.
+This is available in all supported Exasol versions.

 The following dependencies are preinstalled on Exasol and are not part of the installation bundle: